How to Make Sourdough Starter

 showing sourdough starter that is ready to use

-Day 9 was baking day!
-The starter was bubbly, doubled in size in less than 6 hours and had a pleasant yeasty/fermenty aroma.
+• Baking day.
+The starter should be bubbly, should have doubled in size in less than 6 hours and have a yeasty and lightly fermented aroma.

 • Day 1.
 Mixed at 11am.